ethersphere/gateway-proxy/README.md

 bah5acgzamh5fl7emnrazttpy7sag6utq5myidv3venspn6l5sevr4lko2n3q.localhost 127.0.0.1
 ```

-If you want fully functional setup than you have to locally install some DNS client that will provide you this functionality.
+If you want fully functional setup then you have to locally install some DNS client that will provide you this functionality.
 See for example [here](https://serverfault.com/a/118589) for `dnsmasq` solution.

 ## Maintainers